Quang Ninh (VNA) – Member

 Policy Dialogue on Sustainable Tourism that took place in northeastern Quang Ninh province’s Ha Long

-city on Jun 19, General Director of a DTT Technology Group Nguyen The Trung,
+city on June 19, General Director of the DTT Technology Group Nguyen The Trung,

-who is also member of a Government FIR Working Group, highlighted advantages
+who is also member of the Government FIR Working Group, highlighted advantages

-of requesting synthetic egghead (AI) and technologies in a tourism sector.
+of applying artificial intellectual (AI) and technologies in the tourism sector.

 According to the

-expert, a FIR gives people some-more giveaway time and saves work force, thus
+expert, the FIR gives people more free time and saves labour force, thus

-increasing a direct for travel.
+increasing the demand for travel.
 It also enables new areas for tourism

 development, such as space tours and blended travel.